Given their name, you probably believe that bed bugs primarily reside in bedrooms.

 Typically there are DIY methods to removing an infestation, although if it’s too severe you should always seek the help of a professional.

-The video below is another example of an amateur bed bug treatment going terribly wrong.
+Though this example is not unique, The video below is another example of an amateur bed bug treatment gone terribly wrong.

 Bed Bug Life Stages